ioccc-src/winner/bugs.md

 ## STATUS: compiled executable crashes - please help us fix

+NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
+We will remove this when we are.

 While such entries can compile, the resulting executable sometimes or always crashes.